m110h/memory-allocators/README.md

 &nbsp;[Acknowledgments](https://github.com/mtrebi/memory-allocators#acknowledgments)  <br/>

 # Introduction
 When applications need more memory this can be allocated in the heap (rather than in the stack) in _runtime_.
 This memory is called 'dynamic memory' because it can't be known at compile time and its need changes during the execution.
-Our programs can ask for dynamic memory usin 'malloc'.
-Malloc returns an address to a position in memory where we can store our data.
-Once we're done with that data, we can call 'free' to free the memory and let others processes use it.
+Our programs can ask for dynamic memory using 'new'. 'new' returns an address to a position in memory where we can store our data.
+Once we're done with that data, we can call 'delete' to free the memory and let others processes use it.

-For this project I've implemented different ways to manage by ourselves dynamic memory in C++.This means that instead of using native calls like 'malloc' or 'free' we're going to use a custom memory allocator that will do this for us but in a more efficient way.
+For this project I've implemented different ways to manage by ourselves dynamic memory in C++.This means that instead of using native calls like 'new' or 'delete' we're going to use a custom memory allocator that will do this for us but in a more efficient way.
 The goal, then, is to understand how the most common allocators work, what they offer and compare them to see which one performs better.

 # Build instructions